TrainFan1804/mtrack/README.md

 2. Enter the repository.
 3. Run `chmod +x install.h`
 4. Run `./install.sh`

+Now you can run `mtrack` in your terminal to use it.

+> [!NOTE]
+> You may need to change your `$PATH` to use `mtrack` via your terminal.

 ## Requirements

-A C++ compiler and sqlite3 is required to install this software.
+A C++ compiler, sqlite3 and Qt6 is required to install this software.
+All other requirements are shipped with the software.

 - GCC >= 6
 - sqlite3 >= 3.49.1
-- python3 >= 3.13.2
+- Qt >= 6.8.2

 # How to use